Chemaclass/stock-ticker/adrs/0002_crawler_structure.md

 ## Motivation

 We need an easy way to extend new crawler selectors independently form the URL; which might be different depending on the context of the crawled data.

 ## Decision

-The Company Module has a sub-module called Crawler.
+The Company Module has a sub-module called HtmlCrawler.
 There, you can find a directory per section:

 - Summary
 - Company Outlook